dgc-network/dgc-contract-backup/docs/source/application_developer_guide.rst

 * The ``smart perm`` command has granted the necessary namespace permissions (both read and write) to the ``intkey_multiply`` contract.

-In this step, you will continue to use the ``smart-contract-cli`` container to execute the ``intkey-multiply`` smart contract, then use the ``sawtooth-shell`` container to check the results.
+In this step, you will continue to use the ``dgc-contract-cli`` container to execute the ``intkey-multiply`` smart contract, then use the ``sawtooth-shell`` container to check the results.